jpellim/WebServerAccessLogAnalyser/README.md

 ## Getting Started
 ```
-1 - Pull the project
+1 - Pull the projectaaaa
 2 - Open windows prompt command
 3 - Access the project directory and then \dist
 4 - Run java program from command line: